PGmajev/T.I.M/README.md

 <br />
 Example Command: python3 TIM.py --assembly test_data/Assembly.gff3 --genome test_data/Genome.gff3 --distance 10<br />
 <br />
 The Input Files have to be gff3 files with the following column order: 'seqid', 'source', 'type', 'start', 'stop', 'score', 'strand', 'phase', 'attributes'.
-The names and order may be changed in line 37 of the TIM.py script. <br />
+While the names are hardcoded, the order of columns may be changed in line 45 of the TIM.py script. <br />
 <br />
-start, stop and strand are hardcoded into the script and have to be existent in the input files at some column position.
-The same applies for the features.
-For them, mRNA has to be set as type.